mastodon/documentation/Running-Mastodon/Docker-Guide.md

 ## Building the app

-Before running the first time, you need to build the images:
+If you want to build your own image, run the command below; You can skip this step if you want to use the prebuilt images.

     docker-compose build